vladmandic/sd-extension-framepack/README.md

 ## Differences

+- Supports both I2V (image-to-video) and FLF2V (frame-last-frame-to-video) modes
+  You can choose if you want to provide end frame or not
 - Implement both SD.Next **Balanced offloading** (native) and **lllyasviel offloading**
   Balanced offload will use more resources, but unless you have a low-end GPU, it should also be much faster
   especially when used together with quantization